Cristina Grigoraș: Junior career

-Grigoraş was part of the Romanian junior women's eight who won the 2007 Junior World Championship.
+Grigoraș was part of the Romanian junior women's eight who won the 2007 Junior World Championship.
 She won the silver medal at the 2008 Junior World Championship in the junior women's pair with Andreea Boghian.
 She also won bronze as part of the Romanian women's quadruple sculls team at the 2010 World U-23 Championship.
-Grigoraş and Boghian won silver in the women's pair at the 2011 World U-23 Championship.
+Grigoraș and Boghian won silver in the women's pair at the 2011 World U-23 Championship.

 Senior career

-Grigoraş was part of the women's eight that won gold at the 2012 European Championships, and won the women's pair with Boghian.
-In 2013, Grigoraş and Boghian won the gold medal in the women's pair.
-That year Grigoraş was part of the Romanian women's eight team that won silver at the World Championships.
+Grigoraș was part of the women's eight that won gold at the 2012 European Championships, and won the women's pair with Boghian.
+In 2013, Grigoraș and Boghian won the gold medal in the women's pair.
+That year Grigoraș was part of the Romanian women's eight team that won silver at the World Championships.

-In 2014 Grigoraş and Laura Oprea won the silver medal in the women's pair at the European Championships.
+In 2014 Grigoraș and Laura Oprea won the silver medal in the women's pair at the European Championships.
 A year later, the team won the bronze medal at the European Championships.